yuxihe/SelfDrivingCarProj/P3-CarND-BehavioralCloning/README.md

 In order to quickly gauge how well the model was working, I used the training data provided by Udacity and split the image data and steering angle data into a training and validation set.

 The first existing well-known model I tried was the LeNet model(http://yann.lecun.com/exdb/lenet/), I thought this model might be appropriate because it performed well on many classification problems, and since figuring out steering angle can also be treated as a similar issue.
 I trained the model with the data set I mentioned above.
 After 5 epochs, on the first track, the car went straight to the lake.
 I added some pre-processing steps.
 A new Lambda layer was introduced to normalize the input images to zero means.
 This step allows the car to move a little bit further, but it didn't get to the first turn.
-Another Cropping layer was then introduced, to choose only the portion that is useful for predicting a steering After these 2 steps, the first turn was almost there, but not quite.
+Another Cropping layer was then introduced, to choose only the portion that is useful for predicting a steering angle.
+After these 2 steps, the first turn was almost there, but not quite.

 I think the unsatisfied performance of the LeNet model on this driving steering angle prediction is mainly because the steering angle is a continous value, which might not be easily classified to one of the category.